RamiJabr/laravelJobListApp/README.md

 -   Clone the repository to your folder
 -   Open the console inside your folder and run #npm install
 -   Run #composer install
--   Copy paste the .env.example and remove the ".example", change the Username and Password according to your config
+-   Copy paste the .env.example and remove the ".example", change the Username and Password according to your config, if needed.
+-   Create a data base in phpmyadmin and copy paste the name in your .env file after DB_DATABASE
 -   Run #php artisan migrate
 -   Run #php artisan serve
     > > > > > > > 56ffcee54a4885519b506897a6aeff8b4fc1c885